 Sump pump failure usually happens after periods of extreme cold or heavy rain.
 The below-freezing temperatures and snowfall amounts experienced across the region this winter have contributed to a slew of flooded basements and therefore, a rapid flow of business for local waterproofing companies.

 “We’re primed for a very busy stretch,” said Joe Rusk, senior vice president at JES Foundation Repair.
 “Flooding can affect anyone.
 Taking precautions to repair or prevent water damage is a wise and necessary move.”

 When asked about the best time to prepare for possible flooding, Rusk says the sooner, the better.

 FloodSmart, a campaign designed by the National Flood Insurance Program (NFIP), captured the severity of snowmelt and flooding here in this video.

 About JES Foundation Repair

-JES Foundation Repair, established in 1993, designs and installs foundation support systems, crawl space moisture management systems and basement waterproofing systems in residential and commercial properties.
+JES Foundation Repair, established in 1993, designs and installs foundation support systems, crawl space moisture management systems, and basement waterproofing systems in residential and commercial properties.
 Headquartered in Virginia Beach, JES Foundation Repair has been included in the Virginia Chamber of Commerce “Fantastic 50” four times and consistently recognized as one of the 50 fastest-growing companies in Virginia.
-In addition to several worldwide industry awards for sales, JES Foundation Repair has been listed multiple time among the Best Places to Work in Hampton Roads.
+In addition to several worldwide industry awards for sales, JES Foundation Repair has been listed multiple times among the Best Places to Work in Hampton Roads.
 It has also received the Small Business of the Year Award by the Hampton Roads Chamber of Commerce.
 The company has three offices that serve Virginia, Maryland, Washington, D.C., and northeastern North Carolina.